Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Authenticating with Key Vault Certificates

-Azure Key Vault allows users to create certificates that can be used to authenticate Azure SDK clients.
+Azure Key Vault supports creating secure certificates that can be used to authenticate Azure SDK clients.

-Key Vault Certificates can be created through different means.
-For example, using the Azure CLI: [Quickstart: Set and retrieve a certificate from Azure Key Vault using Azure CLI](https://docs.microsoft.com/azure/key-vault/certificates/quick-create-cli).
+There are different ways to create Key Vault Certificates.
+For example, through the Azure CLI: [Quickstart: Set and retrieve a certificate from Azure Key Vault using Azure CLI](https://docs.microsoft.com/azure/key-vault/certificates/quick-create-cli).

-Once you have a certificate, you may export the certificate with the Azure CLI following the steps at: [Export certificates from Azure Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli).
+Once you have a certificate, you may export the certificate with the Azure CLI following the steps at [Export certificates from Azure Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli).

 You can also export your certificate through the portal by going to your Key Vault, going to a specific certificate, then downloading the certificate in PFX/PEM format.